supervisely/developer-portal/app-development/neural-network-integration/inference/mask-tracking.md

 TEAM_ID=your_team_id
 ```

-We will also create `requirements.txt` file, where all app dependancies will be stored:
+We will also create `requirements.txt` file, where all app dependencies will be stored:

 ```python
 supervisely==6.72.87